Musicians who oppose Donald Trump's use of their music: Isaac Hayes

+On August 10, 2024, the family of Isaac Hayes threatened Trump with legal action if he continued to use "Hold On, I'm Comin', which Trump used at a Bozeman, Montana, rally on that date.
+The following week, Isaac Hayes Enterprises, LLC, and the Estate of Isaac Hayes sued Trump, his campaign, the RNC, the NRA, and Turning Point USA for copyright and trademark infringement in the U.S. District Court for the Northern District of Georgia.
+On September 3, 2024, the Court issued a preliminary injunction temporarily barring the Trump campaign from performing the song at future rallies.

+Johnny Marr

+Johnny Marr, English songwriter and former member of The Smiths, opposed the use of the band's song "Please Please Please Let Me Get What I Want" at a 2024 rally without permission.
+Upon finding out about it, Marr stated, "I never in a million years would've thought this could come to pass.
+Consider this shit shut right down right now."

+Kenny Loggins

+Kenny Loggins expressed displeasure in October 2025 with the use of his recording of the song “Danger Zone” in a video of an AI-generated animated rendering of Donald Trump in a fighter jet bombing No Kings protesters with what appears to be poop.
+He posted a statement noting that the use was unauthorized as no one asked him.

 Leonard Cohen

-On August 28, 2020, the Cohen estate issued a statement criticizing Trump's unauthorized use of Leonard Cohen's "Hallelujah" at the Republican National Convention.
+On August 28, 2020, Leonard Cohen's estate issued a statement criticizing Trump's unauthorized use of Cohen's "Hallelujah" at the Republican National Convention.
 They said they specifically rejected permission for its use, and would have only realistically considered approving Cohen's song "You Want It Darker".

+Les Misérables musical

+Les Misérables creators Cameron Mackintosh and Alain Boublil issued an objection to the use of the song "Do You Hear the People Sing?" at a 2016 Trump rally in Miami.
+Despite this, the song was included in Trump's 2022 playlist and performed at the 2025 White House Governors’ Ball.

 Linkin Park

 On July 18, 2020, Trump retweeted a fan-made re-election campaign video ad featuring a cover of Linkin Park's "In the End".
 Twitter received a Digital Millennium Copyright Act notice from the band's management company, Machine Shop Entertainment, and the video was pulled.
 Linkin Park followed up with a response, "Linkin Park did not and does not endorse Trump, nor authorize his organization to use any of our music.
 A cease and desist has been issued."
-The late lead singer, Chester Bennington, had before called Trump a "greater threat to the USA than terrorism."
+The group's late lead singer, Chester Bennington, had called Trump a "greater threat to the USA than terrorism."